loginom/loginom-help-en-omegat/data/processors/transformation/sorting.md

 ## Wizard

-The fileds by which it is possible to perform sorting are displayed in the left list.
+The fields by which it is possible to perform sorting are displayed in the left list.
 The list complies with the input port fields.

 It is possible to filter the list of fields specifying the field name or caption in the filter area.